LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

         </select>
       </div>

       ```

-      ### Default option
+      ### Placeholder

-      It is common practice to define a default option to not leave a select element completely blank before the user has made a choice.

-      The best practice for adding a default option is to add an option element with an empty `value` and the attributes `disabled`, `hidden` and  `selected`.
-This will display the otion before the user selects another option but prevents the user from selecting the default option.
+      We don't want to leave the dropdown completely blank before the user has made a choice.
+The best practice is adding a default option element with an empty `value` and the attributes `disabled`, `hidden`, and `selected`.
+This will work as a placeholder but prevents the user from selecting it as an option.

       ```html